-Is a bunion, corn, ingrown toenail or a bad case of athlete's foot causing you foot pain or embarrassment?
-Keep your feet healthy by learning to recognize and treat common foot problems.
+Is a bunion, corn, ingrown toenail, or a bad case of athlete's foot causing you foot pain or embarrassment?
+Keep feet healthy by learning to recognize and treat common foot problems.

 A bony bump at the base of the big toe, a bunion causes that toe to deviate toward the others.
 Throwing foot bones out of alignment and producing the characteristic bump at the joint's base, a bunion can be very painful due to pressure or arthritis, and may also lead to corns.
 Pain relievers, pads to cushion the bunion, custom shoe inserts, or surgery may help, as will wearing roomy shoes and avoiding high heels.

 Friction causes the thick, hardened, dead skin of corns and calluses, which form to protect sensitive skin.
 Appearing cone–shaped, corns point into the skin, and usually occur on areas that bear little weight.
 Calluses may appear anywhere there's friction, and spread out more.
 Both may be caused by ill–fitting shoes and will fade when friction stops.
 Moleskin pads can help relieve a corn; calluses can be trimmed or surgically corrected.

 A form of arthritis, gout is characterized by sudden pain, redness, swelling, and stiffness, usually in the large joint of the big toe.
 Gout can also occur in the foot, ankle, or knees. and is caused by too much uric acid (UA) in the body, which can form hard crystals in joints.
 Attacks can last days or weeks, and may be treated with anti–inflammatories or UA–lowering medication.
 Talk to your doctor about diet changes that help break down UA.